Upper School

 • Drama Courses Overview

-(All courses fulfill the graduation requirement in visual/performing arts except for Public Speaking 968 and Music Theory 928.)
+All courses fulfill the graduation requirement in visual/performing arts except for Public Speaking 968

-Hackley School sustains vigorous and flexible music- and drama-performance programs which offer students opportunities (a) to hone their skills as actors, directors, playwrights, singers, instrumentalists, and composers, (b) to gain new experience in performing arts disciplines with which they may have been previously unfamiliar, and (c) to significantly extend their artistic and intellectual reach.
+Hackley School sustains vigorous and flexible music- and drama-performance programs that offer students opportunities to hone their skills as actors, directors, playwrights, singers, instrumentalists and composers; to gain new experience in performing arts disciplines with which they may have been previously unfamiliar; and to significantly extend their artistic and intellectual reach.

 3 meetings per eight-day cycle/2 credits